emilygoeres/fitnesstracker/README.md

 ## Steps
 1. Intalled NPM packages and connected to mongo
+2. Added color and layout for the webpage
-2. Created add workout, Delete workouts, add to existing workout buttons
+3. Created add workout, Delete workouts, add to existing workout buttons
-3. Added all items for to fill out to add a new workout
+4. Added all items for to fill out to add a new workout
-4. Created the functionality to adjust the existing workout
+5. Created the functionality to adjust the existing workout

 ## Author